ThHuberResearch/feng-hirst-rst-parser/README.md

 * Original author: [Vanessa Wei Feng](mailto:weifeng@cs.toronto.edu), Department of Computer Science, University of Toronto, Canada
 * [Arne Neumann](mailto:github+spam.or.ham@arne.cl) updated it to use nltk 3.4 on [this github repo](https://github.com/arne-cl/feng-hirst-rst-parser), and created a Dockerfile.
 * [Zining Zhu](mailto:zining@cs.toronto.edu) updated the scripts to use Python 3.
+* Thomas Huber, Chair of Data Science and Natural Language Processing, University of St. Gallen, updated the scripts further and added the `networkx` functionality.

 ## TODO
 - [ ] update Dockerfile to use Python 3.